ghlrobin/ghlrobin.github.io/_posts/boostcamp/week03-dl-basic/2022-10-03-03-optimization.md

 ![](/assets/img/boostcamp/2022-10-03-11-30-30.png)

-- How well the learned model will behave on unseen data
+- Generalization refers to how well the learned model is behaving on unseen (test) data
 - If the test error is close to training error, then the model has good generalization.

 ## Underfitting vs. Overfitting

 ![](/assets/img/boostcamp/2022-10-03-11-32-37.png)

-- Your model is *underfitting* the training data when the model performs poorply on the training data
+- The model is *underfitting* the training data when the model performs poorply on the training data
-- Your model is *overfitting* your training data if you see that the model performs well on the training data but does not perform well on the test data
+- The model is *overfitting* the training data if the model performs well on the training data but does not perform well on the test data
-  - This is because the model is memorizing the data it has seen and is unable to generalize to unseen samples.
+  - This is because the model is memorizing the data it has seen and is unable to generalize to unseen samples
+  - So this is an example of bad generalization.

 ## Cross-Validation

 ![](/assets/img/boostcamp/2022-10-03-11-36-22.png)

 - *Cross-Validation* is a model validation technique for assessing how the model will generalize to an independent (test) data set.
-- It is also called *K-Fold Validation*
+- It is also called *K-Fold Validation*.

 ## Bias and Variance

 ![](/assets/img/boostcamp/2022-10-03-11-41-40.png)

 - Variance: How close are the outputs given similar inputs?
-Low Variance = outputs close together
+Low Variance = outputs are close together
 - Bias: How close is the output to the target?
-Low Bias = output close to target
+Low Bias = outputs are close to target

 ## Bootstrapping

 ![](/assets/img/boostcamp/2022-10-03-11-43-34.png)

-- Bootstrapping in any test or metric that uses random sampling with replacement
+- Bootstrapping is any test or metric that uses random sampling with replacement
 - And then we check the consensus of the models to test *uncertainty*

 ## Bagging vs. Boosting